hashicorp/terraform/website/source/docs/providers/aws/r/vpc_peering.html.markdown

 The following attributes are exported:

-* `id` - The ID of the VPC Peering Connectiona
+* `id` - The ID of the VPC Peering Connections
 * `accept_status` - The Status of the VPC peering connection request.

 ## Notes
-You still have to accept the peering with the aws console, aws-cli or aws-sdk-go.
+You still have to accept the peering with the AWS Console, aws-cli or aws-sdk-go.